Paul Mellon: Other philanthropy

-Paul and Bunny Mellon built a new sanctuary for Trinity Episcopal Church in Upperville, Virginia (1951-1960).
+Paul and Bunny Mellon built a new sanctuary for Trinity Episcopal Church in Upperville, Virginia (1951–1960).
 The building was inspired by French churches of the twelfth and thirteenth centuries.

-Mellon was highly supportive of causes that advanced the preservation of horses, including the United States Jockey Club's Grayson-Jockey Club Research Foundation.
-This organization allocates grants towards specific research projects for the safety, welfare, longevity and improvement of life for racehorses.
+Mellon gave money to causes that advanced the preservation of horses, including the United States Jockey Club's Grayson-Jockey Club Research Foundation.
+This organization gives grants to research projects intended to increase the safety, welfare, longevity and improvement of life for racehorses.

 He donated the $1 million bonus that Sea Hero won in the Chrysler Triple Crown Challenge to the Grayson-Jockey Club Research Foundation.
 Furthermore, he requested that double that amount be raised in response to his donation.
 That goal was met during the 1995–1996 fiscal year.
 Upon his death, he left yet another $2.5 million to the Foundation's endowment.

 In 1999, Paul Mellon bequeathed $8 million to the University of Cambridge in England for the Fitzwilliam Museum.
-During his lifetime he agreed that £1 million of that sum could be allocated to the museum's courtyard development and, under the terms of his will, following his death in 1999, his executors subsequently allocated a further $12.5 million to complete the renovations associated with the courtyard, including the re-lighting of all of the museum's galleries.
-The remaining balance was added to the Paul Mellon Fund which was established as a trust fund for the museum at the time of the bequest, the income from which is being used to support education, exhibitions and publications.
+He agreed that £1 million of that sum could be allocated to the museum's courtyard development and in his will gave $12.5 million to re-light the museum's galleries and renovate the courtyard.
+The money was added to the Paul Mellon Fund, a trust fund whose income is used for education, exhibitions and publications.

 He also helped to buy the 28625 acre Cape Hatteras National Seashore and the 1500 acre Sky Meadows State Park in the Blue Ridge Mountains of Virginia, where he used to go to look at the stars.

 He was also a major benefactor of Clare College and Clare Hall, both in Cambridge, England.
 Indeed, Clare Hall, founded 1966, gains much from his benefaction; his generous bequest serves the intellectual needs of the graduate college members.
 The Mellon Fellowship is another example of his generosity, permitting the reciprocal exchange of two students from Yale and two from Clare College for graduate study in each other's institutions.

-He developed his great love of England and English culture while studying at Clare College from 1929-1931.
-"It was while I was at Cambridge that I embarked on the dangerous seas of collecting", Paul Mellon once said—a statement by the man who described himself as "the incurable collector" that has had profound implications for his major beneficiaries, both in the US and the UK.

-Mellon helped to arrange the merger of the Mellon Institute of Industrial Research, founded by his father Andrew W. Mellon and uncle Richard B. Mellon with Andrew Carnegie's Carnegie Institute of Technology in 1967 to create Carnegie Mellon University in Pittsburgh.
-Additionally, he donated substantial funds to Carnegie Mellon.
+Mellon helped to arrange the merger of the Mellon Institute of Industrial Research, founded by his father Andrew W. Mellon and uncle Richard B. Mellon, with Andrew Carnegie's Carnegie Institute of Technology in 1967 to create Carnegie Mellon University in Pittsburgh.
+He subsequently donated money to the school.